-This year, I walked 500 miles through Spain and became a Peregrino, (a Pilgrim).
-I, like the 200,000 plus people from all over the world that are drawn here each year, walked (or biked) to the Shrine of the Apostle Saint James in northern Spain’s medieval city of Santiago de Compostela.
+This year, I walked 500 miles through Spain and became a Peregrino, (a pilgrim).
+I, like the more than 250,000 people from all over the world that are drawn there each year, walked (or biked) to the Shrine of the Apostle Saint James in northern Spain’s medieval city of Santiago de Compostela.
 The routes, known as “caminos” or ways, originate all over Europe.
-We travelled the same paths as those did thousands of years before us for the same reasons (spiritual, mental, physical) with very little change.
+We traveled the same paths as those did thousands of years before us for the same reasons (spiritual, mental, physical) and with little change.

-It is said that “the Camino provides”.
+It is said that “the Camino provides.”
 One of its gifts was the simplicity of each day.
 As you trekked through each small town, you were reminded of the beauty of an uncomplicated life.
-After 33 days of being “unplugged” from the usual stimuli of our daily lives, my mind was clear and open, a freedom seldom experienced.
+After 33 days of being “unplugged” from the usual stimuli of our daily lives, my minds was clear and open, a freedom seldom experienced.

 - Be grateful: Living so simply for a month, slowing down and watching the small details of life go by opened my eyes to what really matters: health, happiness, family and friends.
 I will remember to start each day being thankful for what I have, work at giving back in some way and try to cling to as much simplicity as I can.